Green onion no-Chile chicken enchiladas

-- When the oil has come to temperature — a wooden spoon sizzles when inserted —, add in the green onion mix.
+- When the oil has come to temperature (a wooden spoon sizzles when inserted), add in the scallion mixture.
 Cook until it becomes a darker green with some browned bits.
 Remove from the heat and let cool.
-Stir in the chopped cilantro and salt.
+Stir in the cilantro and salt.

-- Use a casserole dish.
-One at a time, fill a tortilla with 1/8 of the shredded chicken.
-Roll it up and place it seam side down in the casserole dish.
-Repeat with the rest of the tortillas and chicken until all eight filled tortillas are nice and snug in the casserole dish.
+- Lay a single tortilla on a flat surface.
+Add the shredded chicken (approximately 2/3 cup) in a line down the middle of the tortilla.
+Roll it up and place seam side down in a 9x12” casserole dish.
+Repeat with the rest of the tortillas until all are snug in the casserole dish.

 - Spread most of the sauce all over the tortillas, reserve a tablespoon or two for serving.
 If you are using the cheese, sprinkle it all over the salsa verde.

 - Bake for 20 minutes.

 - Remove from the oven and serve hot.
 Enjoy!

 If your tortilla mix is too wet add in ⅓ teaspoon of psyllium husk at a time, waiting a minute before mixing in the next one to make sure it is absorbing the liquid.
 Alternatively, if your mix is too dry, add ⅓ teaspoon of water in at a time in the same fashion until the ideal texture is achieved, moist play dough.